-- A. DEFINITIONS AS USED... unless the specific context requires otherwise: - 1.
-"Child" means an unmarried person who is under 18 years of age , including emancipated youth. - 2.
-"Minor" means a person under the age of 18 years. - 3.
-Abuse: Includes any assault, physical or mental injury, sexual abuse or exploitation, negligent treatment or maltreatment of a child; as defined in ORS Chapter 163 and ORS 419B.005, to include: - a.
+A. Definitions As Used... unless the specific context requires otherwise:

+- 1. "Child" means an unmarried person who is under 18 years of age, including emancipated youth. - 2.
+"Minor" means a person under the age of 18 years. - "Abuse" includes any assault, physical or mental injury, sexual abuse or exploitation, negligent treatment or maltreatment of a child; as defined in ORS Chapter 163 and ORS 419B.005, to include: - a.
 Any assault or physical injury to a child that has been caused by other than accidental means, including any injury which appears to be at variance with the explanation given of the injury. - b.
 Any mental injury to a child, which includes observable and substantial impairment of the child's mental or psychological ability to function caused by cruelty to the child. - c.
 Rape of a child, including but not limited to rape, sodomy, unlawful sexual penetration and incest. - d.
 Sexual abuse. - e.
-Sexual exploitation, including, but not limited to: Sexual exploitation, including, but not limited to: - 1) Contributing to the sexual delinquency of a minor, as defined in ORS chapter 163, and any other conduct which allows, employs, authorizes, permits, induces or encourages a child to engage in the performing for people to observe or the photographing, filming, tape recording or other exhibition which, in whole or in part, depicts sexual conduct or contact, as defined in ORS 167.002 or described in ORS 163.665 and 163.670, sexual abuse involving a child or rape of a child, but not including any conduct which is part of any investigation conducted pursuant to ORS 419B.020 or which is designed to serve educational or other legitimate purposes; and - 2) Allowing, permitting, encouraging or hiring a child to engage in prostitution, or to patronize a prostitute, as defined in ORS chapter 167.
+Sexual exploitation, including, but not limited to: Sexual exploitation, including, but not limited to: - 1) Contributing to the sexual delinquency of a minor, as defined in ORS chapter 163, and any other conduct which allows, employs, authorizes, permits, induces or encourages a child to engage in the performing for people to observe or the photographing, filming, tape recording or other exhibition which, in whole or in part, depicts sexual conduct or contact, as defined in ORS 167.002 (Definitions for ORS 167.002 to 167.027) or described in ORS 163.665 (Definitions) and 163.670 (Using child in display of sexually explicit conduct), sexual abuse involving a child or rape of a child, but not including any conduct which is part of any investigation conducted pursuant to ORS 419B.020 (Duty of department or law enforcement agency receiving report) or which is designed to serve educational or other legitimate purposes; and

-- f.
+- 2) Allowing, permitting, encouraging or hiring a child to engage in prostitution or to patronize a prostitute, as defined in ORS chapter 167. - f.
 Negligent treatment or maltreatment of a child, including but not limited to the failure to provide adequate food, clothing, shelter or medical care. - g.
 Threatened harm to a child, including substantial risk of harm to the child's health or welfare. - h.
 Buying or selling a person under the age of 18 as described in ORS 163.537. - i.
 Permitting a person under 18 years of age to enter or remain in or upon premises where methamphetamines are being manufactured. - j.
-Unlawful exposure to a controlled substance, as defined in ORS 475.005, that subjects a child to a substantial risk of harm to the child's health and safety - 4.
+Unlawful exposure to a controlled substance, as defined in ORS 475.005, that subjects a child to a substantial risk of harm to the child's health and safety. - 4.
 "Law enforcement agency" means: - a.
 Any city or municipal police department; - b.
 Any county sheriff's office; - c.
 The Oregon State Police; - d.
 The county juvenile department